Los Angeles bid for the 2024 Summer Olympics

-The Los Angeles bid for the 2024 Summer Olympics and Summer Paralympics was an attempt to bring the Summer Olympic Games to the city of Los Angeles, California in 2024.
-Following withdrawals by other bidding cities during the 2024 Summer Olympics bidding process that led to just two candidate cities (Los Angeles and Paris), the International Olympic Committee (IOC) approved a process to award the 2024 and 2028 Summer Olympics at the same time, with Los Angeles understood to be preferred for 2028.
+The American city of Los Angeles mounted an unsuccessful bid to host the 2024 Summer Olympics and 2024 Summer Paralympics, but was instead chosen to host in 2028.
+Following withdrawals by other bidding cities during the bidding process that led to just two candidate cities (Los Angeles and Paris), the International Olympic Committee (IOC) approved a process to award the 2024 and 2028 Summer Olympics at the same time, with Los Angeles understood to be preferred for 2028.
 After extended negotiations, Los Angeles agreed to bid for the 2028 Games if certain conditions were met.
 On July 31, 2017, the IOC announced Los Angeles as the sole candidate for the 2028 games, with US$1.8 billion of additional funding to support local sports and the Games program.

 Los Angeles was chosen by the United States Olympic Committee (USOC) on August 28, 2015, after the Los Angeles City Council voted unanimously to back the bid.
 Los Angeles was the second city submitted by the USOC for the 2024 Summer Olympics.
 Boston was originally chosen to be the American bid but withdrew on July 27, 2015.
 Los Angeles also originally bid for the USOC's nomination in late 2014, when Boston was chosen over Los Angeles; Washington, D.C.; and San Francisco.
 This was the third United States summer bid since hosting the Centennial Olympic Games (1996) in Atlanta, previously losing in 2012 and 2016 to London and Rio de Janeiro, respectively.

 Los Angeles previously hosted the 1932 Summer Olympics and the 1984 Summer Olympics, and will become the third city – after London and Paris in 2024 – to host the Summer Games three times.
 Los Angeles will become the first American city to host the Olympic games since the 2002 Winter Olympics in Salt Lake City.
 It will be the fifth time a US city has hosted the Summer Olympics.